 High levels of our own natural hormones can increase our risk of some cancers, such as breast and womb cancers.
 Some medical treatments, including hormone replacement therapy (HRT) and the contraceptive Pill, work by increasing levels of certain hormones.
 So scientists have investigated whether using them could affect the risk of developing cancer.

 This page will talk about the Pill and how it affects your cancer risk.

 Oral contraceptives, commonly known as ‘the Pill’, are a popular form of birth control in the UK.
 There are two main types:

 - The combined Pill.
 This is by far the most common type and consists of two female sex hormones - oestrogen and progestogen.

 - The mini-Pill.
 This pill only contains progestogen.
 It’s also known as the progestogen-only Pill or POP.

 The combined Pill and cancer

 Scientists have found that the combined Pill:

-The longer a woman takes the combined Pill for, the higher her risk of cervical cancer becomes during that time.
+The longer a woman takes the combined Pill for, the higher her risk of cervical cancer while she is taking it.
 Taking it for only a short time may not have any noticeable effect, but women who have been using it for 5 years or more have nearly double the risk of developing cervical cancer compared to women who have never used the combined Pill.
-However, the risk starts to fall back down again once a woman stops using it, so that from about 10 years after stopping her risk is no longer affected.
+However, the risk starts to fall back down again once a woman stops using it.
+About 10 years after stopping, her risk is no longer affected.

-Because fewer women use the mini-Pill, it's harder for scientists to investigate enough women to be sure any effect they see isn't down to chance.
-Based on a small number of studies, it looks as if the mini-Pill affects a woman's risk of cancer in the same way as the combined Pill.
-It could slightly increase the risk of breast and cervical cancers, but protect against womb and ovarian cancers.
-But we can't say this for sure until larger studies are done.
+Because fewer women use the mini-Pill, it’s harder for scientists to investigate enough women to be sure any effect on cancer risk they see isn’t down to chance.
+Based on a small number of studies, it looks as if the mini-Pill affects a woman’s risk of cancer in the same way as the combined Pill.
+But we can’t say this for sure until larger studies are done.